Youngblood (comics): Original runs

-The original Youngblood series resumed in June 1994 from issue #6, now published monthly, and strongly integrated with Team Youngblood: plot developments and characters regularly crossed back and forth between the two titles.
+The original Youngblood series resumed in June 1994 from issue #6.
+The series was then published monthly, and strongly integrated with Team Youngblood; plot developments and characters regularly crossed back and forth between the two titles.
 Old characters were brought back including Shaft, Badrock, Vogue, Combat and Brahma, while new ones were introduced including Knightsabre, Troll, and trainee recruits Task and Psilence.
 Youngblood issue #9 was an out-of-continuity story written and pencilled by Jim Valentino as part of "Image X Month", where creators swapped titles.
 The original volume of Youngblood ended with issue #10 in December 1994, having been delayed.
 Youngblood: Strikefile also resumed publication in July 1994 from issue #5, now also published monthly; it ended with issue #11.

 The January 1995 crossover event "Extreme Sacrifice" incorporated Team Youngblood #17 as "Part 6 of 8", and afterward included Youngblood: Strikefile #11 (February 1995) as "Part 0 of 8" for its main story featuring Chapel.
 Team Youngblood then ran for issues #18–20 (May – July 1995), ahead of a relaunch of the Youngblood title with a new issue #1 (September 1995).

 The second Youngblood volume included many crossovers with other comics published by Image.
 Issue #3 (November 1995) crossed over with Glory in a two-part story.
 The January 1996 nine-part crossover event "Extreme Destroyer" included Youngblood #4.
 The "Rage of Angels" (March 1996) crossover included Youngblood #6 and also issue #21 of a revived Team Youngblood; the "ShadowHunt" crossover (April 1996) included Youngblood #7 and Team Youngblood #22, the latter series' final issue.
 Following issue #10, Youngblood crossed over with the Marvel Comics series X-Force (also created by Liefeld) in one of the several inter-company crossover one-shot stories Image Comics would do with Marvel over the course of the 1990s; the two-part story consisted of issues titled Youngblood/X-Force (July 1996) and X-Force/Youngblood (August 1996).

 In September 1996, Liefeld had a falling out with his Image partners, forcing him to leave the company.
 Liefeld retained the creative rights to Youngblood; however, the series was put on hiatus.
-In December 1996, Youngblood #14 was published by Liefeld's company Maximum Press – its story picked up directly after #10, and no issues #11-13 were ever published.
+In December 1996, Youngblood #14 was published by Liefeld's company Maximum Press.
+Its story picked up directly after #10, and no issues #11-13 were ever published.
 The ongoing story arc was intended to conclude with an issue #15, which was solicited but never released.